Elgin City F.C.: History

 The present Elgin City club was formed on 10 August 1893 by the amalgamation of two Elgin sides, Rovers (Formed 1887) and Vale of Lossie (Founded 1888).
 However the name Elgin City was used by two clubs prior to this.
 The first was formed in October 1879, but lasted for only a short time.
 The second Elgin City was formed in October 1884 and lasted until early 1887.

 The present club's first major honour came in the 1898–99 season when they became the first team outside Inverness to win the North of Scotland Cup, beating Clachnacuddin 2–1.
 However, they failed to record any more success aside from the Elgin District Cup until 1924 when they again won the North of Scotland Cup a second time.
 Since then they have won honours with relative frequency.

 In 1968 the club reached the quarter-finals of the Scottish Cup, the furthest into the tournament that a Highland League club has ever progressed.

 The club was granted league status in 2000 when the SPL was expanded to twelve clubs leaving two places to be filled.
 Peterhead joined them in the Third Division from the Highland League.
-Since joining the SFL, Elgin have struggled with consistency, and to this date have neither been promoted or relegated, but in season 2003–04 they recaptured the North of Scotland Cup.
+Since joining the SFL, Elgin have struggled with consistency, and to this date have neither been promoted nor relegated, but in season 2003–04 they recaptured the North of Scotland Cup.

 In December 2005, assistant manager Kenny Black saw a takeover bid thwarted at the eleventh hour.
 Many fans saw his bid as the best chance to move upward through the leagues, but a controversial sale of shares in the club meant Black's bid was defeated.
 David Robertson, manager at the time, also chose to leave the club.
 Former Lossiemouth manager Graham Tatters was subsequently named as Elgin's new chairman.
 Club captain at the time Jamie McKenzie was appointed caretaker manager and a run of good results was rewarded with the Manager of the Month award for December 2005; at the time he was the youngest serving manager in the UK.